 The answer will be different from process to process and will change as technology changes.
 Currently, for example, there are several different disposable sampling systems on the market.
 These systems make sampling quick and efficient, in most cases.
 However, they do have a limited number of samples that can be taken.

 So, let’s say one decides to use a bag sampling system that can only take five samples before it has to be replaced.
 At the same time, the process might require many more samples than five to be taken.
-By combining this sampling system with a stainless steel valve, the number of samples can be unlimited by allowing the bag system to be removed and replaced after every five samples and at the same time allowing the sample pathway to be sterilized between each sample.
+By combining this sampling system with a stainless steel valve, the number of samples can be unlimited by allowing the bag system to be removed and replaced after every five samples and at the same time allowing the sample pathway to be sterilised between each sample.

-Personalized medicines and small batches
+Personalised medicines and small batches

 This may not necessarily lead to most medicines being produced in small quantities, at least in the near term.
 It may just mean that the targeting of treatments can be done better.
 For some treatments, this may mean small production batches and for others, it may mean better distribution.

-I think there is a long road to making actual individualized treatments possible.
+I think there is a long road to making actual individualised treatments possible.
 Take CAR-T therapies, which have been proven to be very effective, the costs for these treatments typically run in the hundreds of thousands of dollars, not something that is likely to be implemented for large groups of patients in the current healthcare environment.

 Stainless steel in bioprocessing